maiskt/hackathon.github.io/docs/03-Demographics.md

 ## FINANCIAL_LITERACY

-* Description: Financial literacy, derived from 5 basic calculation questions.
-Take Bangladesh 2018 as an example.
+* Description: Financial literacy, derived from 5 questions.
+For example for Take Bangladesh 2018 as an example.
 Basing on the answer of these 5 questions, respondent will have a score respectively.
 Respondents who have 3 or more than 3 scores will be dedined as "having financial literacy".

  Question Index   |                       Question
   ----------------|-------------------------------------------------------------